 I am so sorry, but our Catalan cream and French crème Brulé and are not the same!
 If you don’t know Catalan cream, you are lost!
 It is our top pick of Catalan desserts, so you can indulge your sweet tooth during your stay in the city!

 Without a doubt, one of our guests’ favourite dishes is dessert and, among them, the queen of desserts for those with a sweet tooth is Catalan cream.
 You just have to see their faces when they take the first spoonful, they seem to touch the sky.
 And it is no wonder, our recipe is delicious.

 In this article, we will explain how to be a traveller with knowledge about Catalonia and its gastronomy.
 You will triumph among the Catalans if you order a Catalan cream.
 But you have to know what makes the Catalan cream unique in our gastronomy!

 If you are in Barcelona, or in any town in the Catalonia region in Spain, you have to try Catalan cream, for sure!
 But remember, you have to ask for crema Catalana.
 Don’t say crème Brulé, in Catalonia it is a sin!

-Or you can visit us at home and taste it.
+If you visit us at home, maybe you taste it.
 You will die for it!

-‘Crema Catalana’ it is similar to crème Brulee, but flavoured with citrus peel and cinnamon, cooked on the stove, instead of in the oven and with the sugar caramelized with a small round hot iron.
+Yes, that is true, crema Catalana is similar to crème Brulé, but flavoured with citrus peel and cinnamon, cooked on the stove, instead of in the oven, and sugar caramelized cooked with a small round hot iron.